International Journal of Clinical Obstetrics and Gynaecology

-Manuscripts Submission: Manuscript must be submitted with a covering letter from the author of correspondence to the Managing Editor by e-mail submission at email@example.com.
+Manuscripts Submission: Manuscript must be submitted with a covering letter from the author of correspondence to the Managing Editor by e-mail submission at firstname.lastname@example.org.
 After the successful submission of manuscript the corresponding author will be acknowledged within one week.
 Any quarry regarding the preparation & submission of a manuscript to the journal should be addressed via contact us.
 English is the official language of the journal.
-Original Research Articles not previously published and not being considered for publication elsewhere only should be submitted.
+Original Research Articles / Case Reports or Review Articles which were not previously published and not being considered for publication elsewhere only should be submitted.

 Corresponding authors must be declared that the manuscript is submitted on behalf of all authors.
 Copyright belongs to the publisher upon acceptance of the manuscript.
 Submission of a manuscript signifies acceptance of journal's guidelines for authors.

 Manuscript presentation: These articles should clearly describe new and carefully confirmed results and experimental procedure which should be given in the required details for others to verify the work.
 The manuscript should be prepared in English using "MS Word".
 "Times New Roman" font should be used.
 Manuscripts must be typed double spaced with margins of one inch (2.5 cm) at the top, bottom and the sides and, all pages numbered starting from the title page.
 Lines should be numbered in the margins with a continuous numbering from the start of the manuscript.